Effects of Hurricane Jeanne in the Mid-Atlantic region

-Preparations
+Background and preparations

+Hurricane Jeanne formed on September 13 near the Leeward Islands, later moving across Puerto Rico and the Dominican Republic.
+The storm took a long, clockwise loop east of the Bahamas, before moving through the country on September 25.
+A day later, Jeanne made landfall in southeastern Florida as a major hurricane, and it quickly weakened back to tropical storm status.
+On September 27, Jeanne weakened into a tropical depression over southern Georgia.
+It moved across the southeastern United States over the next two days before emerging into the western Atlantic Ocean on September 29.
+There, it became an extratropical cyclone and was later absorbed by a cold front.
+The system was last noted by the Hydrometeorological Prediction Center (HPC) on September 30 as the extratropical system moved towards Atlantic Canada.

 After the NHC issued their final advisory on Jeanne on September 27 as it weakened to a tropical depression, the HPC took over responsibility of warning the public of the storm.
 That evening, flood watches were issued for much of the southeastern United States as well as parts of southern Virginia.
 Several hours later, additional flood watches were posted for southeastern New York and northeastern Pennsylvania.
 The HPC issued flood warnings in several counties of southeastern Virginia, as heavy rainfall moved into that are.
 Additionally, most areas between Georgia and southern New York, especially along the Appalachian Mountains, were under flood or flash flood watches.
 Throughout September 28, larger portions of the Mid-Atlantic region recorded moderate to heavy rainfall, prompting the issuance of more flash flood warnings.